hes-e39/assignment-3-ojncglg/README.md

 4. In your GH repo: Settings -> Pages -> Build and deployment -> Branch -> gh-pages

 You might have to hard refresh the browser page when pushing multiple updates to GH in order to reflect the most recent changes.

+This is to update the new SRC folder.